Pinocchio: Fictional character description

 Pinocchio's characterization varies across interpretations, but several aspects are consistent across all adaptations: Pinocchio is an animated sentient puppet, Pinocchio's maker is Geppetto and Pinocchio's nose grows when he lies.

 Pinocchio is known for having a short nose that becomes longer when he is under stress (chapter 3), especially while lying.
-In the original tale, Collodi describes him as a "rascal", "imp", "scapegrace" (mischievous or wayward person), "disgrace", "ragamuffin", and "confirmed rogue", with even his father, carpenter Geppetto, referring to him as a "wretched boy".
-Immediately at birth, Pinocchio laughs derisively in his creator's face, whereupon he steals the old man's wig.
+In the original tale:

+Collodi describes him as a “rascal,” “imp,” “scapegrace,” “disgrace,” “ragamuffin,” and “confirmed rogue.”
+“Wretched boy!” laments Pinocchio’s loving father, the carpenter Geppetto.
+The very first thing the puppet does upon being born is laugh derisively in Geppetto’s face.
+Then Pinocchio steals the sad old man’s wig.

 Pinocchio's bad behavior, rather than being charming or endearing, is meant to serve as a warning.
 Collodi originally intended the story, which was first published in June 1881 in the children's magazine Giornale per i bambini, to be a tragedy.
 It concluded with the puppet's execution.
 Pinocchio's enemies, the Fox and the Cat, bind his arms, pass a noose around his throat, and hang him from the branch of an oak tree.

 A tempestuous northerly wind began to blow and roar angrily, and it beat the poor puppet from side to side, making him swing violently, like the clatter of a bell ringing for a wedding.
-And the swinging gave him atrocious spasms...His breath failed him and he could say no more.
+And the swinging gave him atrocious spasms...
+His breath failed him and he could say no more.
 He shut his eyes, opened his mouth, stretched his legs, gave a long shudder, and hung stiff and insensible.